Race 2021 - Salisbury Post

 February 10, 2021

 KANNAPOLIS — The first phase of renovations at the Gem Theatre are now underway.
-The City of Kannapolis, the owner of the theatre, is funding ...
+The City of Kannapolis, the owner of the theater, is funding ...

 Read more